It’s summertime in Aspen and Laura and Nicole’s favorite time to get out and explore the surrounding mountains.

-There are many amazing hikes and places to discover.
+It’s summertime in Aspen and Laura and Nicole’s favorite time to get out and explore the surrounding mountains.
+There are many amazing hikes and places to discover in Aspen and Snowmass.
 Here are three hikes Capricho’s founders make sure to do every summer.

-Cathedral Lake is a 5.6 mile out and back hike.
-This is a relatively challenging hike that begins with gradual switchbacks through aspen groves up the Pine Creek Valley.
+challenging hike that begins with gradual switchbacks through aspen groves up the Pine Creek Valley.
 The hike includes beautiful traverses through pine forests, meadows, and boulder fields.
 After about 2 hours of walking and a final steep climb, the hike culminates in a breathtaking view of crystal-clear Cathedral Lake, surrounded by awe-inspiring mountains.
-A Sunday morning by the lake is truly a spiritual experience.

 Capitol Lake (also known as Capitol Creek Trail) is Laura’s favorite summer hike.
 The 12.8-mile hike is satisfyingly long, not too strenuous, and beautiful.
 The hike ascends through a valley of aspen groves and spruce forests interspersed with meadows filled with spectacular wildflowers.
 And to make it more interesting, hikers occasionally share the trail with cows, horses, and other four-legged friends.
 Just when you think you have had enough you arrive at the lake, a jewel beneath the daunting west face of Capitol Peak, one of the classic 14ers in Colorado.